 states, such as, for example, any “delta-functional” distribution, that

-attributes the probability to a certain configuration and the
+to a certain configuration and the

 probability